Critical Care (MSc)

 How will I be supported?

-All students are allocated a personal tutor, for help and support with academic and pastoral needs, who will be in regular contact to discuss progress and to provide advice and guidance as needed.
-Extensive written feedback is given on all assessments.
+All students are allocated a Personal Tutor, for help and support with academic and pastoral needs, who will be in regular contact to discuss progress and to provide advice and guidance as needed.

 What skills will I practise and develop?